-Clearly this would be a problem.
+Clearly this type of arbitrary and fluid interpretation would be a problem.
+There needs to be a baseline, a standard.
 However, currently, it appears that courts are walking a fine line between being the sole interpreters of law based on their own subjective idea of “societal decency” and upholding the historical interpretations and understanding of cruel and unusual punishment.
 I’d suggest reading Dr. Stinneford’s essay on this particular question to learn more.

 Jefferson said of the law and of the judge, “Let mercy be the character of the law-giver, but let the judge be a mere machine.”

 In other words, the law is what matters, never the judge’s subjective feelings and understanding of the law.
 Why?
 Because, as Thomas Paine says, “An avidity to punish is always dangerous to liberty.
 It leads men to stretch, to misinterpret and to misapply even the best of laws.”